LinusBorg/portal-vue/docs/docs/installation.md

 ### Local copy

-Of course oyu can include PortalVue into your page as a local file on your server as well.
+Of course you can include PortalVue into your page as a local file on your server as well.

 The same rules and restrictions as for CDN apply.

-## Install Options
+## Options

 When installing with `Vue.use()`, you can pass options to change the component names.
 ```javascript